benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ### Length and iteration

-The `ht_length` function in trivial -- we update the number of items in `_length` as we go, so just return that:
+The `ht_length` function is trivial -- we update the number of items in `_length` as we go, so just return that:

 ```c
 size_t ht_length(ht* table) {